naru0504/craftalert/docs-src/guides/index.md

 # Upgrading from 1.X

-colorfulalert 2.0 introduces some important breaking changes in order to make the library easier to use and more flexible.
+craftalert 2.0 introduces some important breaking changes in order to make the library easier to use and more flexible.

 The most important change is that callback functions have been deprecated in favour of [promises](#using-promises), and that you no longer have to import any external CSS file (since the styles are now bundled in the .js-file).